DSchaedler/di_lib/README.md

 # di_lib
-Dee's Interface Library: a UI function library written in Ruby for DragonRuby Game Toolkit
+Dee's Interface Library: a UI function library written in Ruby for DragonRuby Game Toolkit.

 To use this library, drop into ```mygame/lib/``` and add ```require "lib/di_lib.rb"``` at the top of your file.

 # ToDo
+- Document all existing functions
+- Readme Table of Contents
 - Text processing with scroll

 # Functions